otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02-apis-express-development-tools/README.md

 export default app;
 ```

----

-### 3.8 File Structure
+Notice how much cleaner `app.js` is now.
+It has one job: configure the app and start the server.

-Your project should look like this:
+Your file structure should now look like this:

 ```
 backend/